ShotaSHIBASAKI/DistributionTrickSter/README.md

 # DistributionTrickSter
-Data and codes of Shibasaki et al (2023) analyzing the distributions of trickster animals and real animals.
+Data and codes of Shibasaki et al (2024) analyzing the distributions of trickster animals and real animals.
 The preprint will be available from EcoevoRxiv.
+The manuscript has been accepted by the Royal Society Open Science.

+Note that the p-values in the permutation tests may differ from the manuscript, but this does change the conclusion.

 ## TrickSter_data3.csv